Arlington Regeneration Project

 Project Information:

-Human-Induced Regeneration projects involve regenerating permanent native forests on land where vegetation has been suppressed for at least 10 years, typically by livestock or mechanical clearing.
-To generate credits, the project proponent must cease these suppression activities, often by installing fencing and managing the timing and extent of grazing, to allow the forest to regenerate towards a target canopy cover of 20% and a height of at least 2 meters.
+Human-Induced Regeneration projects involve regenerating native forests on land where vegetation has been suppressed for at least 10 years, typically by livestock or feral animals.
+To meet the methodology requirements, the proponent must implement management changes, such as installing new fencing or rotating livestock, to allow the forest to regenerate to a density where it achieves 20% canopy cover and a height of 2 meters.